I Built Alexandria for My AI Agents

 Alexandria fixes this by enabling cross-project learning through a centralized knowledge base for all your agents.

 Alexandria changes this by making AI agent learning transferable across projects.
+The learning API is the mechanism that captures and distributes knowledge across the agent network.

 At its core, Alexandria uses vector embeddings to store and retrieve agent learnings.
 This enables semantic search across all your agents’ knowledge, helping them progress through maturity levels more efficiently.
 But you don’t need to understand vectors to use it.